DevsInTheShed/pyGameSummerJamBlog/content/posts/pyjam-5.md

         return self.view[self.currentScreen]()

 ```
-This code is what I put together to manage all the screens, in a single Game State to handle the current screen and navigating between.
+This code is what I put together to manage all the screens together in a single Game State.
+This handles the rendering the current screen and navigating between screens.

 Aaron.